poop4331c/Group11/README.md

 - For: gamers
 - Who: are interested in brain-controlled game play
 - The: Psonic Psychic Pspheroid
-- Is a:
+- Is a: 3d rolling-ball game
-- That:
+- That: allows players to avoid obstacles by thinking
-- Unlike:
+- Unlike: other proposed EEG games which never get to beta phase
-- Our product:
+- Our product: will be playable by the end of the semester.

 # Sprint 1